Is the Center and property wheelchair accessible?

 Is Schlitz Audubon Nature Center a county park?

-No. Schlitz Audubon Nature Center is a locally-supported partner of the National Audubon Society.
+No. Schlitz Audubon Nature Center is an independent, locally-supported partner of the National Audubon Society.
 Admission and membership support our mission and help us to maintain our trails.

 Am I allowed to pond at the Center?